wood4

 If you don’t have any pyrography tools or materials and want to burn with us, check out the DIY Wood Burning Kit blog post for resources and links on where to purchase everything you need to get wood burning.

-All you need for drawing your own radial symmetry pattern is a piece of paper, pen/pencil, a compass (we can improvise), and a ruler (also optional)!
+All you need for drawing your own radial symmetry pattern is a piece of paper (or wood slice you want to burn on), pen/pencil, a compass (can be improvised if you dont have one), and a ruler (also optional)!

 The combination of radial symmetry art and pyrography is a unique and rewarding form of therapy.
 By focusing on the repetition and balance of the design and using a heated tool to burn it into wood, individuals can experience a sense of relaxation, mindfulness, and creativity.
 So why not try your hand at this therapeutic art form and see what you can create?